joeletizia/resume/Resume.md

 # Joe Letizia
-#### Software Engineer
+#### Software Engineerin Leader

 joe.letizia@gmail.com

 ### Personal Statement
-I am a software engineer with 10 years of experience in several aspects of the software development process.
-I am especially interested in creating web applications.
+I am a software engineer with 15 years of experience in several aspects of the software development process.
+I'm comfortable leading teams as a manager or a tech lead.

+My focus is on web product development that incorporates rich data experiences.
 My favorite frameworks are Ruby on Rails, Phoenix, and React.
-I also enjoy leading teams on technical efforts, as well as mentoring and ramping up more junior engineers.
+I enjoy leading teams on technical efforts, as well as mentoring and ramping up junior engineers.

 ### Technical Skills
 Platforms | Languages | Tools